 Another school, deontological ethics, prioritises the elderly and sick over those who are less likely to be affected by the virus.
 Since the death-rate of the older population is high, the preachers of deontology believe that with proper care and treatment they are reducing the number of deaths.
 They argue that patients with lower risk are more likely to survive without proper medical treatment, but that is not true in the case of elderly people.

 Even as we learn to live with the virus, there is a grave challenge to the inherent human-beliefs more than ever.
 John Authers, a leading business editor, wrote, “The pandemic is also a test of the strength of the ideas humans choose to help them form moral judgements and guide personal and social behaviour.”

 The crisis challenges our abilities to justify what is right and what is wrong.
 More so, it questions our ability to interpret the purpose of human existence.
 The estranged society as it exists is its next target.
 It is at this point, we realise that humans are a product of unequal resource privileges, where one’s garbage is another’s gold.
 The constant fear engulfing our lives about the known and unknown strangers that might infect us with the virus.

 The virus shows us the world we have created – gravely unequal and subtly cruel.
 It is the marvellous creation of thousands of years of humanity’s obsession with greed and competition.
 Coronavirus has challenged the ability of humans to protect human society.
-The vulnerability has become the cornerstone of today’s world.
+Vulnerability has become the cornerstone of today’s world.
 In the post-COVID-19 world, humans ought to become human first, only then humanity will thrive.
-It is the time to rethink and reconceptualise an equal and just society.
+It is time to rethink and reconceptualise an equal and just society.